-The Bowtie Parcel, or Bowtie Project, consists of 18 acres of post-industrial land owned by California State Parks.
-The site is found within an unassuming pocket of northeast Los Angeles known as Cypress Park, where gentrification is a growing concern given the fate of neighbors Silver Lake and Echo Park, LA River revitalization initiatives, and large-scale residential development.
+The Bowtie Parcel spans 18 acres of post-industrial land owned by California State Parks.
+The site is found within an unassuming pocket of northeast Los Angeles known as Cypress Park, where gentrification is a concern due to increasing large-scale residential development, LA River revitalization initiatives, and the fate of neighbors Silver Lake and Echo Park.
 This riverside area, east of the intersection of the 5 and 2 freeways, is known as Elysian Valley, or Frogtown for the frogs that used to frequent the river.

 Shaped like a bowtie, hence the name, the site lies adjacent to Rio de Los Angeles State Park within the former Taylor Yard, a Southern Pacific Railroad service facility.
 The state purchased the Bowtie Parcel in 2003 intending for it to eventually become a full-fledged state park, but with no immediate plans for development.